-He usually just opens the fridge and scours the pantry, carefully evaluating what we have, and then comes up with something phenomenal.
+He usually opens the fridge, scours the pantry, carefully evaluates what we have, and then comes up with something phenomenal.
 He loves creating dry rubs and experimenting with spices.
-He loves playing around with different techniques and flavors – this week it was Cajun.
+He loves playing around with different techniques and flavors – this week, it was Cajun.

 Fun Fact: Did you know Cajun cuisine originated in a seventeenth-century French settlement in Nova Scotia?
-Cajun cuisine is a style of cooking that incorporates West African, French and Spanish cooking techniques, in the region of Louisiana.
-Cajun cuisine is sometimes referred to as a ‘rustic cuisine’, meaning that it is based on locally available ingredients and preparation is relatively simple.
-If you’re interested in reading more; the book Stir the Pot discusses the history of Cajun cuisine.
+Cajun cuisine is a style of cooking that incorporates West African, French, and Spanish cooking techniques in the region of Louisiana.
+Cajun cuisine is sometimes referred to as a ‘rustic cuisine,’ meaning that it is relatively simple based on locally available ingredients and preparation.
+If you’re interested in reading more, the book Stir the Pot discusses the history of Cajun cuisine.

 Yesterday, he made the greatest Cajun tacos … ever.